 The quickest way to find potential businesses with strong and durable competitive advantages is to look at the portfolios of famous investors who follow the same investment methodology.

 The most obvious example is Warren Buffett.
-You can see Warren Buffett’s 20 highest yielding dividend stocks here.
+You can see Warren Buffett’s top 20 stocks here.

 When analyzing Buffett’s portfolio, one must make the distinction between true Buffett buys, and companies that Buffett’s investment managers have bought into.